 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Funding for 2019/20

 Further information on funding for prospective UK, EU and international postgraduate students.

-This programme is delivered by research scientists and clinicians through lectures, tutorials, seminars, research clubs and practical classes.
-In addition to four mandatory units relating to research methodology, students choose two units on aspects of cardiovascular science.
+This programme is delivered by research scientists and clinicians through lectures, tutorials, seminars, a research club and practical classes.
+In addition to four mandatory units relating to research methodology, you will be able to choose two units on aspects of cardiovascular science.